 Ikeda says more with the movement of his fingers than many actors do with reams of dialogue

 The performance on Thursday May 5 has ASL interpretation provided by Katt Campbell.
 ASL priority seating is available.

 Photo by Benjamin Laird

 About the artist:

-Kunji Mark Ikeda aims to redefine narratives of the body and show how physical communication can lead to physical, emotional, and spiritual wellbeing.
+Kunji Ikeda aims to redefine narratives of the body and show how physical communication can lead to physical, emotional, and spiritual wellbeing.
 Ikeda is the Artistic Director of Cloudsway Dance Theatre and has been recognized with multiple Betty Mitchell Award nominations for performance and choreography.
 Ikeda’s fearless political works have examined toxic masculinity, artistic political manipulation, and the Japanese Internment of WWII.
 In February 2020 Ikeda was invited into the rehearsal process of Akram Khan’s new work Creature with the English National Ballet.
-He was named an Artist in Residence at the Banff Centre 2019 and is currently creating a dance theatre adaptation of Dostoyevsky’s Crime and Punishment.
+He was named an Artist in Residence at the Banff Centre 2019 and premiered a digital dance theatre adaptation of Dostoyevsky’s Crime and Punishment.